Aryanlanghanoja/Appathon_-_CPMAD/README.md

 # Appathon_-_CPMAD

-# 📚 Faculty Attendance Management App
+# 📚 Faculty Attendance Management App - Quick Attend

 Welcome to the **Faculty Attendance Management App**!
 This app is designed to streamline the attendance-taking process for faculty, saving valuable time and improving accuracy.
 With just a few taps, faculty can initiate an attendance session, and students can mark their attendance in real time.